JasonWei512/EnergyStarX/README.md

 - AMD Ryzen 5000 or newer mobile processors
 - Qualcomm mobile processors

-## Software

-- Works best on Windows 11 22H2 (Build 22621) and above.
-- Works on Windows 11 21H2 (Build 22000), but not as well.
+This app can work on Windows 11 21H2 (Build 22000) and older hardware, but may not get the best result.

 # Usage

-Let it run in the background in the system tray.
-You can choose to run it automatically on startup in the settings page.
+Let it run in background in the system tray.
+You can choose to run it automatically at startup in settings page.

-You can see a green leaf icon in the "Status" column of the Task Manager next to background processes that are throttled.
+You can see a green leaf icon next to throttled background process in Task Manager's "Status" column.

 ![Task Manager Leaf](/EnergyStarX/Assets/InApp/Task_Manager_Leaf.jpg)

 # Known Limitations

-- If you use some taskbar enhancement software such as [StartAllBack](https://www.startallback.com/), this app may crash when you hover over system tray icon.
+- If you are using some taskbar enhancement software such as [StartAllBack](https://www.startallback.com/), this app may crash when you hover over system tray icon.
 - Child processes do not get boosted when the parent process receives input focus.
 - System processes (which is Session 0) do not get throttled.
 Currently there are some assumption that non-user processes know what they are doing.